DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/colorpicker.md

 ### Basic properties

 - `type` - (required) the type of a control, set it to *"colorpicker"*
+- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
+- `wrap` - (optional)
 - `css` - (optional) adds style classes to a control
 - `disabled` - (optional) defines whether a control is enabled (*false*) or disabled (*true*), *false* by default
 - `hidden` - (optional) defines whether a control is hidden, *false* by default